a-maier/cres/Readme.md

 The basic usage is

-    cres -a JETALGO -R JETR --jetpt JETPT -o OUT.HEPMC2 IN.HEPMC2
+    cres -a JETALGO -R JETR --jetpt JETPT --max-cell-size R -o OUT.HEPMC2 IN.HEPMC2

 This takes a file `IN.HEPMC2` in hepmc2 format with mixed-weight events and produces a file `OUT.HEPMC2` where all event weights are positive.
 The input file can be compressed with bzip2, gzip, zstd, or lz4.

 We recommend to set the jet algorithm `JETALGO`, jet radius `JETR`, and minimum jet transverse momentum `JETPT` to the same values that were used to generate the input events.
 The supported jet algorithms are anti-kt, kt, and Cambridge-Aachen.

+Setting a maximum cell radius `R` is optional, but highly recommended.
+Lower values lead to much faster resampling and smaller smearing effects.
+Larger values eliminate a larger fraction of negative weights.
+It is recommended to start with a value between 1 and 10 and adjust as needed.

 Options
 -------